-Note: due to display limitations, several alphabetic characters cannot be accurately rendered.
-The decimal point in the rate values appears as an underscore, "m" appears as an "n" with an overbar, and "v" looks like a lower case "u".

-- RATE This option selects the sampling period.
-Most selections are a number followed by a character. "s" refers to seconds, "m" refers to minutes, and "h" refers to hours. ".1" (1s) means 0.1 seconds.
-"PC" indicates that the value has been set by the PC software, and does not match any of the predefined sampling intervals.
-The PC software can configure the module for any interval between 0.1 seconds and 4 hours, whereas, due to interface limitations, the local setup is limited to those selections in the menu. - CLR This command clears the data memory.
+RATE - This option selects the sampling period.
+Most selections are a number followed by a character. "s" refers to seconds, "m" refers to minutes, and "h" refers to hours, ".25" means 0.25 seconds, "SW" indicates that the value has been set by the PC software, and does not match any of the predefined sampling intervals.
+The PC software can configure the module for any interval between 0.25 seconds and 4 hours, whereas, due to interface limitations, the local setup is limited to those selections in the menu.

+CLR - This command clears the data memory.
 All data will be erased.
+Press S2 to execute the clear command.

+UNIT - This option selects the altitude units.

+BLNK - This option selects whether display blanking is Off or On.
+When blanking is On, the display will blank or turn off after 30 seconds of inactivity in order to save power.
+When the display is blanked, re-enable it by pressing S1.

-Press S2 to execute the clear command. - UNIT This option selects the altitude units. - LITE This option selects whether the display backlight is Off or On. - TRIG This option selects whether external trigger recording is Off or On.
+TRIG - This option selects whether external trigger recording is Off or On.
 When On, each time an external trigger is detected, it is recorded with the next altitude measurement.
-When downloaded to the PC, this will add markers to the displayed data, indicating the time and altitude of the trigger event. - TREV This option selects normal or reversed action for the servo triggered altitude capture.
-If your stick movement on your transmitter is backwards, change this option to reverse it. - STRT This selects between auto-start recording options.
-Choices are: - □ Off auto-start is disabled. - □ Time recording will start after the specified number of seconds after powerup.
+When downloaded to the PC, this will add markers to the displayed data, indicating the time and altitude of the trigger event.

+TREV - This option selects normal or reversed action for the servo triggered altitude capture.
+If your stick movement on your transmitter is backwards, change this option to reverse it.

+STRT - This selects between auto-start recording options.
+Choices are:

+- Off auto-start is disabled. - ☐ Time recording will start after the specified number of seconds after powerup.
 Note that the time in seconds can only be specified on the PC Config page.
 Default time is 10 seconds. - □ Alt recording will start after the altitude measured exceeds the specified value.
 The altitude value is specified in the PC Config page.
-Default altitude is 20 (feet/yards/meters). - ☐ Trig recording will start after the first trigger - STOP This selects between auto-stop recording options.
-Choices are: - □ Off auto-stop is disabled. - □ Time recording will stop after the specified number of seconds.
+Default altitude is 20 (feet/yards/meters). - ☐ Trig recording will start after the first trigger

+STOP - This selects between auto-stop recording options.
+Choices are:

+- Off auto-stop is disabled. - □ Time recording will stop after the specified number of seconds.
 Note that the time in seconds can only be specified on the PC Config page.
-Default time is 60 seconds. - □ Alt recording will stop after the altitude measured falls below the specified value.
+Default time is 60 seconds. - Alt recording will stop after the altitude measured falls below the specified value.
 The altitude value is specified in the PC Config page.
 Default altitude is 15 (feet/yards/ meters).
 If using altitude for both auto-start and auto-stop, the auto-stop altitude should be less than the auto-start altitude.